-A furnace filter doesn’t just purify your air, it keeps the inner mechanisms of your HVAC system functioning properly.
-Without a furnace filter, dirt, dander, and debris won’t be cleaned out of the air, which can be bad for you and your family’s health.
-Also, if you fail to replace a clogged filter, it can wear down your heating system.
-Luckily, these filters are easy to change, making this a quick, painless home maintenance task that drastically improves furnace airflow.
+A furnace filter doesn’t just purify your air; it keeps the inner mechanisms of your HVAC system functioning correctly.
+Without a furnace filter, dirt, dander, and debris won’t be cleaned out of the air, harming your and your family’s health.
+Also, a clogged filter can wear down your heating system if you fail to replace it.

-What is the importance of a furnace filter?
+What is the Importance of a Furnace Filter?

 Air that is heated and circulated through your home has to pass through a furnace air filter, which consists of tightly woven fiberglass, paper, or cloth elements.
 This creates a semi-permeable blockade that traps harmful particles.

-A clogged air filter prevents air from flowing through the system which can lead to:
+A clogged air filter prevents air from flowing through the system, which can lead to:

 • Cold indoor temperatures even with the heat turned on.